Trump pushes to move Stormy Daniels hush money case brought by Manhattan DA Alvin Bragg to federal court

 Judge Alvin Hellerstein is expected to hear arguments from the district attorney and Trump’s lawyers later this month.

-If Hellerstein lets Trump move his case, the hush money saga will return to the federal courthouse where it first played out in 2018 when the Manhattan U.S. Attorney prosecuted Cohen.
-Manhattan prosecutors DA lawyers could still present the case, Bragg’s office says.
+If Hellerstein lets Trump move his case, the hush money saga will return to the federal courthouse where it first played out in 2018 when the Manhattan U.S. Attorney prosecuted Michael Cohen.
+Manhattan assistant district attorneys could still present the case, Bragg’s office says.

 The feds implicated Trump in Cohen’s case but didn’t charge him under Justice Department guidance against indicting a sitting president.